Cybersecurity Lessons Learned in 2015

 A little while ago, when we launched our first webinar meet with Tata Consultancy Services (TCS) and Amazon Web Services (AWS), application layer DDoS was a huge part of the discussion.
 We have figured that most companies face this grave issue of fake traffic deluge that eventually crashes their server and can’t do much about it.

 This year alone, DDoS attacks have grown more than 132% with 20% of such attacks lasting for days and even months.
-While other cyber attacks on web applications can be analyzed and patched proactively, app DDoS need constant traffic monitoring, which most companies find it difficult to invest in.
-Moreover, with zombie bot attacks available for hire in less than $5, anyone from a disgruntled employee to competitors can cause severe business reputation and financial damage.
+While other cyber-attacks on web applications can be analyzed and patched proactively, app DDoS need constant traffic monitoring, which most companies find it difficult to invest in.
+Moreover, with zombie bot attacks available for hire for less than $5, anyone from a disgruntled employee to competitors can cause severe business reputation and financial damage.

 Moving forward, DDoS issues are only going to get severe in the coming months until handled with smart monitoring and proactive blocking before any performance damages to the website.
 Take a look at Total Application Security and WAF DDoS blocking to find out how such attacks are stopped.